-

 When a scenario is created for the SUM script, the sensitive annotations have no impact.

-When SUM executes a Selenium command with the sensitive annotation:
+When SUM executes a Selenium command considered sensitive:

 Here is a set of recommendations to keep in mind when you design an SAP Cloud ALM – Synthetic User Monitoring (SUM) scenario.